 Q. Why did Adam eat the apple?

-A. The simple answer is that he was persuaded by the serpent (the devil) that eating the apple would be to his benefit.
-That he would “become like God” if he ate it.
-Sadly, Adam believed this lie and chose to disobey God who told him not to eat it.
+A. The simple answer is that the serpent (the devil) persuaded Adam that eating the apple would be to his benefit.
+Adam would “become like God” if he ate it.
+Sadly, Adam believed this lie and chose to disobey God who had told him not to eat from the Tree of the Knowledge of Good and Evil.
 This was the first sin and resulted in humanity falling from what we call Original Innocence.
 But to give a more thorough explanation, let’s consider the entire story in a broader way.

 So what is the truth it presents?
 It presents us with the fact that our first parents turned from God in disobedience.
-The consequence was a fall from the original state of innocence and union with God that they were made for.
-Therefore, the answer remains that Adam “ate the fruit” for selfish motivations because he believed the lie that disobeying God was better for him.
+The consequence was a fall from the original state of innocence and union with God for which God had made them.
+Therefore, the answer remains that Adam “ate the fruit” for selfish motivations because he believed the lie that disobeying God was better for him than obeying God.
 He was selfish and failed to trust the truth of God.